2002 Regular Session

 WHEREAS, Colonel Garza managed over $200 Million in infrastructure improvements, including a new marina, shopping mall ("base exchange"), military family homes, and the burying of utilities to keep them operational during future hurricanes; and

 WHEREAS, Colonel Garza also managed efforts, in partnership with the Mississippi Department of Environmental Quality, to restore much of the environment at Keesler Air Force Base to its pristine state.
 These efforts and the wetlands protection and enhancements for aquatic life at Keesler Air Force Base have been recognized by the Environmental Protection Agency and community groups; and

 WHEREAS, Colonel Garza housed and supported 800 coaches and athletes for two Mississippi State Special Olympics meets and stressed the volunteerism that resulted in 380,000 man-hours of effort during his tenure; and

 WHEREAS, it is the policy of the Mississippi Senate to recognize and commend the exemplary military service and community contributions of citizens like Colonel Ray T. "Tom" Garza who dedicated his life to serving the citizens of the United States and the State of Mississippi:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend Colonel Ray T. "Tom" Garza for his dedicated and exemplary service and community contributions to the citizens of the United States and the State of Mississippi.

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to Carl and to his family, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That a copy of this resolution be presented to Colonel Ray T. "Tom" Garza.